Bartosz-Szopiera/monterail-test/README.md

 without much thought I just tried to implement varied range of features which I felt were helping me to learn something about Vue.*

+## After-thought ##

+Having finished the first, rough, unpolished version
+I have couple of remarks about my execution:
+* Coding layout having finished design at disposal is very neat.
+* Adjusting fonts to design fonts while not having the source and not knowing where what actual font size and style was used is a pain (I knew the type of font used but could not google it, probably should just ask for it..).
+* Not using Sass was a mistake.
+There was way more
+  CSS than I expected and not being able to store values in variables, extend classes and nest from time to time was a bad experience.
+* `questionSummary` and `allQuestionsHeader` are in part coded in a not very elegant way, rather hacky.
+* It seams inefficient that I perform XHR each time the two of main views are being rendered.

 ## What next? ##